mihirdilip/aspnetcore-authentication-basic/README.md

 		services.AddControllers();

 		//// By default, authentication is not challenged for every request which is ASP.NET Core's default intended behaviour.
-		//// So to challenge authentication for every requests please use below option instead of above services.AddControllers().
+		//// So to challenge authentication for every requests please use below FallbackPolicy option.
-		//services.AddControllers(options =>
+		//services.AddAuthorization(options =>
 		//{
-		//	options.Filters.Add(new AuthorizeFilter(new AuthorizationPolicyBuilder().RequireAuthenticatedUser().Build()));
+		//	options.FallbackPolicy = new AuthorizationPolicyBuilder().RequireAuthenticatedUser().Build();
 		//});
 	}